paulfioravanti/steno-dictionaries/README.md

-In order to use many of the outlines in [`command.md`][], you will need to define a `STENO_COMMAND` environment variable in your `~/.bashrc` file (or `~/.zshrc`, or whatever [configuration file][] your [shell][] uses) that references the the `command` directory of this repository.
+In order to use many of the outlines in [`command.md`][], you will need to define a `STENO_COMMAND` environment variable in your `~/.bashrc` file (or `~/.zshrc`, or whatever [configuration file][] your [shell][] uses) that references the `command` directory of this repository.

 For example, I have my `steno-dictionaries/` directory located inside a `steno/` directory under my user account's home directory.
 So, in my